WeblateOrg/weblate/docs/admin/install.rst

 ----------------------

 Weblate process needs to be able to read and write to two directories where it keeps data.
-The :setting:`GIT_ROOT` is used for storing Git repositories and :setting:`WHOOSH_INDEX` is used for fulltext search data.
+The :setting:`GIT_ROOT` is used for storing VCS repositories and :setting:`WHOOSH_INDEX` is used for fulltext search data.

 The default configuration places them in same tree as Weblate sources, however